The64thGamer/cheeseepedia/content/wiki/Large Jasper Plush (1996).md

 His hat uses a weird papery material with a red ribbon.
 He has a red bandana that can be untied and taken off.
 He's wearing a cow print shirt under his overalls, those overalls feature plastic buttons and a pocket.
 His shoes are red with white detailing and shoelaces.

 ###Differences Between Smaller Size###
-There's little to no difference between this plush and the , but the biggest key difference between this plush and it's smaller size is the eyes.
+There's little to no difference between this plush and the [Small 1996 Jasper]({{< ref "wiki/Small Jasper Plush (1996).md" >}}), but the biggest key difference between this plush and it's smaller size is the eyes.
 The large Jaspers eyes are more proportionate than the smaller versions eyes.
 ##Gallery##
 <gallery>
 File:Large96JaspBACK.jpg|Plush Back